Nature photography: Macro photography

 The macro photography article explains close-up photography in general; however, this is also a type of nature photography.
-While common macro subjects – bees, dragonflies, and so on – could be described as wildlife, their world also makes for good photography.
+While common macro subjects—bees, dragonflies, and so on—could be described as wildlife, their world also makes for good photography.

 Many photographers record images of the texture in a stone, tree bark, leaf, or any of other small scenes.
 Many of these images are abstract.
 Tiny plants and mushrooms are also popular subjects.
-Close-up nature photography doesn't always need a true macro lens; however, the scenes here are small enough that they are generally considered different from regular landscapes.
+Close-up nature photography does not always need a true macro lens; however, the scenes here are small enough that they are generally considered different from regular landscapes.